BerriAI/litellm/README.md

 print(response)
 ```

-**Don't have a key?
-We'll give you access 👉 https://docs.litellm.ai/docs/proxy_api**

 ## Streaming
 liteLLM supports streaming the model response back, pass `stream=True` to get a streaming iterator in response.
 Streaming is supported for OpenAI, Azure, Anthropic, Huggingface models